WorldWideTelescope/pywwt/docs/annotations.rst

 See :class:`~pywwt.Polygon` for a full list of available properties.
 The main difference compared to lines is that the viewer will automatically connect the last point added to the first in order to form a closed shape.
 This is still the case if new points are added after the shape is initialized.

-The closed nature of the shape leads to the availability of a fill color (which can be toggled on and off).
+The closed nature of the shape means a fill color can be toggled on or off, but *only if the polygon is built counter-clockwise.* Otherwise, no fill will appear.

 Using polygons allows arbitrarily complex shapes to be shown on the sky:

 .. image:: images/polygons.png